If you are hitting the farmers’ market within the next few weeks, it will be obvious that melon season has arrived!

 How do you pick a good one?

-• Take a whiff!
-Many melons will have a stronger smell as they become ripe.
-Cantaloupes will have a “musky” smell, which is especially evident when they are left at room temperature (and, I can tell you from experience, this is very evident if you leave them in a hot car!).
+- Take a whiff!
+Many melons will have a stronger aroma as they become ripe.
+Cantaloupes will have a “musky” smell, which is especially evident when they are left at room temperature (and I can tell you from experience, this is very evident if you leave them in a hot car!).

 How do you store a melon?

-Cantaloupes are best enjoyed shortly after you get them home and it is best to keep them cool until you dive in (the refrigerator crisper is a great place to keep them).
+Cantaloupes are best enjoyed shortly after you get them home.
+You can also store a whole cantaloupe in the fridge for about five days after it ripens (the refrigerator crisper works great if you have room).
 Uncut watermelons can remain at room temperature for up to 2 weeks.
 Some of the inodorous melons including canary and Christmas melons will last a month or more uncut at room temperature.
 Once they are cut, melons will generally remain good for a week if stored in a sealed covered container in the refrigerator.

 Why are melons good for us?